Neutrino force at all length scales: Probing the neutrino force: atomic parity violation

 Apart from the general discussions above, there are two effects that can enhance the relative size of the neutrino force contribution to APV compared to the tree-level $Z$-effect: \begin{itemize} \item[($i$)] In simple atoms such as the muonium and positronium studied in this work, as well as the hydrogen studied in Ref.~\cite{Ghosh:2019dmi}, the tree-level contribution to APV is proportional to $1-4 s_W^2$, which is accidentally suppressed because $s_W^2$ is close to 1/4.
-As a result, the relative contribution from the neutrino force is accidentally enhanced by a factor of $(1-4 s_W^2)^{-1}\sim 20$. \item[($ii$)] For states with angular momentum $\ell > 0$, the electron wavefunctions are not concentrated at the origin, making the tree-level contribution highly suppressed by the very short range of the $Z$ force.
-In this case, the neutrino force contribution can even dominate over the $Z$ force. \end{itemize} Note that these two enhancements effects are not realized in current APV experiments, which have only been done in heavy atoms for $s$-wave states.
+As a result, the relative contribution from the neutrino force is accidentally enhanced by a factor of $(1-4 s_W^2)^{-1}\sim 20$. \item[($ii$)] For states with angular momentum $\ell > 0$, in the non-relativistic approximation, the electron wavefunctions are not concentrated at the origin, making the tree-level contribution highly suppressed by the very short range of the $Z$ force.
+In this case, the relative contribution of the neutrino force is enhanced.

+(In heavy atoms, the relativistic corrections from the Dirac equation, as well as the effects from electron correlations, are non-negligible, which increases the electron density around the origin for $\ell > 0$ states.
+As a result, the relative enhancement of the neutrino contribution is suppressed.) \end{itemize} Note that these two enhancement effects are not realized in current APV experiments, which have been done only in heavy atoms for $s$-states.